-An Advanced Level WRAP® Facilitator is an experienced WRAP Facilitator who has completed a Copeland Center five day Certified Advanced Level WRAP Facilitators course.
-The Copeland Center is the sole provider of the Advanced Level WRAP® Facilitator Course.
+An Advanced Level WRAP® Facilitator is an experienced WRAP Facilitator who has completed a Copeland Center five-day Advanced Level WRAP Facilitator course.
+The Copeland Center is the sole provider of the Advanced Level WRAP® Facilitator course.

-Following is a list of Advanced Level Facilitators that have been recently trained or have maintained the recommended refresher courses through the Copeland Center.
-Other Advanced Level WRAP® Facilitators who have been Certified through the Center may be qualified to conduct WRAP Facilitator courses but may not represent our current findings and best practices.
-People who have not received Copeland Center Advanced Level Facilitators trainings are not recognized by the Copeland Center to conduct WRAP Facilitators Courses.
+Following is a list of Advanced Level WRAP Facilitators who have been recently trained or have taken the recommended refresher courses through the Copeland Center.
+Other Advanced Level WRAP® Facilitators who have been certified through the Copeland Center may be qualified to conduct WRAP Facilitator trainings but may not represent our current findings and best practices.
+People who have not successfully completed a Copeland Center Advanced Level WRAP Facilitator training are not recognized by the Copeland Center to conduct WRAP Facilitator trainings.

-If you are an Advanced Level WRAP® Facilitator who was certified in the past two years or has met the refresher qualifications please contact us at firstname.lastname@example.org with a copy of your certification or refresher documentation so we can include you on this list.
-If you are listed and your information has changed please contact us with updates.
+If you are an Advanced Level WRAP® Facilitator who was certified in the past two years or has met the refresher qualifications, please contact us at [email protected] and provide a copy of your certification or refresher documentation so we can include you on this list.
+If you are listed and your information has changed, please contact us with updates.
 (List current as of May 9, 2014).

 |First Name||Last Name||City||State/Country|